The iPhone 11 Pro Max isn't just the best phone around, it's the phone I'd buy with my own money.

 Yes, the regular $699 iPhone 11 is a fantastic value, but the iPhone 11 Pro Max ($1,099) has a more dynamic OLED display compared with the iPhone 11's LCD.
 I also like having the third lens on the iPhone 11 Pro Max for telephoto zoom, which the iPhone 11 lacks.
 And as much as I like the smaller iPhone 11 Pro — which shares all the key features with the Max — I prefer the iPhone 11 Pro Max for its bigger screen and longer battery life.

 Apple should have included more storage to start, and I'm getting tired of that notch.
-But as you'll see in this in-depth iPhone 11 Pro Max review, it's the best iPhone period.
-Although some may want wait until this fall for an iPhone 12 with 5G and a bigger and smoother 120Hz display, the iPhone 11 Pro Max is the best phone money can buy today.
+But as you'll see in this in-depth iPhone 11 Pro Max review, it's the best iPhone for now.

 iPhone 11 Pro Max review: cheat sheet

-- The triple cameras on the iPhone 11 Pro Max now give Apple the best camera phone, thanks to its great Night mode and improved Smart HDR.
-Check our our iPhone 11 Pro vs Pixel 4 camera face-off.
+- The triple cameras on the iPhone 11 Pro Max give Apple the best camera phone, thanks to its great Night mode and improved Smart HDR.

 - The cameras also shoot gorgeous-looking 4K video with extended dynamic range and cinematic video stabilization.

-- Apple's slow-motion selfies are fun at 120 fps, even though the slofie name hasn't taken off.
+- Apple's slow-motion selfies are fun at 120 fps, even though the slofie name is dumb.

 - Apple finally included a fast charger in the box, so you can get to 50 percent in 30 minutes.